A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Introduction

-Another popular method that makes use of HMD life tables is the Singular Value Decomposition (SVD) approach in \cite{clark2019general}.
+Another popular method that makes use of HMD life tables is the Singular Value Decomposition (SVD) approach described in \cite{clark2019general}.
 Here, the information from HMD life tables are compressed into three or four principal components that summarise observed full mortality schedules over an entire lifetime.
-Although used specifically with the HMD in \cite{clark2019general} and intended to produce all-age mortality schedules at a yearly scale, this approach can be used more generally with other lifetables (see \citet{alexander2017flexible}, for example) or to produce child mortality estimates in continuous time under the assumption of constant mortality hazards within years.
+Although this approach can be used more generally with other lifetables (see \citet{alexander2017flexible}, for example), the SVD approach used in conjunction with HMD life tables as in \citet{clark2019general} is intended to produce all-age mortality schedules at a yearly scale.
+As this requires the assumption of a constant mortality hazard within yearly age groups, this specific application of SVD is not well-suited for estimating child mortality, since a constant hazard between ages 0 and 1 year is an unrealistic assumption.

 In addition to different patterns of under-5 mortality in LMICs compared to high-income countries, the data sources available in LMICs typically differ from high-income countries.
-In most high-income countries, vital registration and reliable census information are readily available, hence the mortality data is more granular and potentially subject to fewer biases than that in LMICs.
+In most high-income countries, vital registration and reliable census information are readily available, hence the mortality data is more granular and potentially subject to fewer biases than are present in data from LMICs.
 In countries without vital registration data or reliable census information, we instead rely on nationally representative surveys.
 In many LMICs, the Demographic and Health Surveys (DHS) are considered the most reliable source of information for such outcomes, and they are conducted with reasonably high frequency (the aim is every 5 years).
+To date, DHS has conducted more than 400 surveys in over 90 countries, and is one of the primary data sources used in the production of child mortality estimates by the UN Inter-agency Group for Child Mortality Estimation (IGME) \citep{alkema2014global}.
 Survey-weighted estimates of health outcomes with variance estimates that account for the survey design are preferred when there is enough data to obtain such estimates with high precision.